MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 ## Log time using Copilot

-This capability takes a user's existing project task assignments for the current week and suggests draft time entries to be created based on those assignments.
-Copilot also ensures that there is no duplication of these entries when the user has pre-existing time entries created for that week.
+This capability takes a user's existing project task assignments for the current week and suggests draft time entries that can be created based on those assignments.
+Copilot will ensure there is no duplication of entries when the user has pre-existing time entries in that week.

 Follow these steps to log time using Copilot: